live-clones/apt/doc/external-dependency-solver-protocol.md

 a total of 2 or more solvers, internals or externals, the user can choose which one to use.

-Each solver is identified by an unique string, the **solver name**.
+Each solver is identified by a unique string, the **solver name**.
 Solver names must be formed using only alphanumeric ASCII characters, dashes, and underscores; solver names must start with a lowercase ASCII letter.
 The special name `internal` denotes APT's